-Students will complete a variety of in-class exercises and out-of-class assignments designed to synthesize key course concepts.
+Students will complete a variety of in-class exercises and major assignments designed to synthesize key course concepts.
 The assignments and writing exercises will focus on practicing and refining skills discussed during lectures.
-Examples of some assignments include:
+Three major assignments include:

 - 1. An annotated bibliography on a topic in ecology, geology, environmental sciences, natural resources conservation and management, or mineral resources; - 2.
-A 12-minute conference-style PowerPoint presentation (PowerPoint files will be submitted for evaluation, rather than presented orally); - 3.
-A research poster; - 4.
-A 3-minute oral presentation with accompanying PowerPoint.
+A written introduction to a research proposal. - 3.
+A research poster;

-Most exercises may be completed during asynchronous class time; however, the annotated bibliography, the 3-minute oral presentation preparation and research poster will be completed outside of class time.
+Most exercises may be completed during class time in the lab; however, the annotated bibliography, the written introduction, and the research poster will be completed mostly outside of class time.
 There will also be some assigned reading of scientific journal articles in preparation for in-class discussion.